Confused by complex code? Let our AI-powered Code Explainer demystify it for you. Try it out!

 A regular expression is a special sequence of characters that forms a search pattern, it can be used to check if a string contains a specified pattern, and it can also be used to extract all occurrences of that pattern and much more.

-Regex is everywhere, from validating email addresses, passwords, date formats, to being used in search engines, so it is an essential skill for any developer, and most programming languages provide regex capabilities.
+Regex is everywhere, from validating email addresses, passwords, and date formats to being used in search engines, so it is an essential skill for any developer, and most programming languages provide regex capabilities.

 If you're familiar with Linux, I guess you already saw some of the regular expressions using sed and grep commands, but in this tutorial, we'll be re module in Python.
 Here are the techniques we gonna cover:

-We won't be covering the basics of constructing regular expressions from scratch in this tutorial, instead, we'll be focusing more on how you can use regex on Python effectively.
+We won't be covering the basics of constructing regular expressions from scratch in this tutorial, instead, we'll focus more on how you can use regex on Python effectively.

 import re # stands for regular expression